eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 The Ankaios CLI shall enforce agent names which respect the naming convention defined in the common library.

+Comment:
+We need to check the agent names in order to ensure the proper function of the filtering.

 Tags:
 - AgentManager